10 Signs of an Unhealthy Gut and What to Do About It

 What Factors Contribute to Your Gut Health?

-The good news is, you have more power over your gut health than you think — and just a few simple changes can help you reverse your symptoms and feel healthier.
+The good news is that you have more power over your gut than you think — and just a few simple changes can help you reverse your poor gut health symptoms and feel healthier.

 You may have heard that signs of bad gut health only include things like loose stool, gas, and diarrhea.
 While these are certainly symptoms you should investigate, they are not the only red flags you should be aware of.